davidrmiller/neural2d/README.md

 **How do I disable the GUI interface?**<a name="howDisableGui"></a>

-The easiest way is to add -DDISABLE_WEBSERVER to the g++ command line in the Makefile.
+Run CMake with the -DWEBSERVER=OFF option.
+Or if you are using your own home-grown Makefiles, you can define the preprocessor macro DISABLE_WEBSERVER.
+For example, with gnu compilers, add -DDISABLE_WEBSERVER to the g++ command line.
 Alternatively, you can undefine the macro ENABLE_WEBSERVER in neural2d.h.

 When the web server is disabled, there is no remaining dependency on POSIX sockets.